 Radio Victory was replaced by Ocean Sound and Power FM which were then bought out by Southern Radio group (Southern Sound) around 1990.

 Victory made a come back during the past years in the Solent area although it was very different to the original station.
 Again it was based in Portsmouth and was initially a 28 day RSL station on various occasions before finding a more permanent home on the Solent Cable network on 95.6 MHz.
-In the summer of 1999 the 95.6 frequency was dropped and they changed to a normal FM transmitter on 107.4 FM which could be heard on a standard FM radio.
+In the summer of 1999 the 95.6 frequency was dropped and they changed to a normal FM transmitter on 107.4 FM.